dannyhope/uxbrighton/_posts/2010-10-12-undercover-ux-design-book-launch.md

 published: true
 seo: true
 ---
-## Writing a UX book – C﻿ennydd Bowles, James Box
+## Writing a UX book – Cennydd Bowles, James Box

 Cennydd and James will discuss the experience of writing a UX book, from the proposal and the money to the workflow and personal sacrifice involved.
 They'll talk about what publishers are looking for from potential authors, how to make a strong business case for your title, and how to come to terms with the alien practices of print publishing.